casschow98/spotify_insights_project/README.md

   - With the base-64 encoded client id and client secret and the authorization code, user can obtain temporary access token and refresh token
   - Refresh token is used in this project to make requests to the API without the need to repeatedly access the url and obtain a new authorization code prior
   See [Spotify Documentation](https://developer.spotify.com/documentation/web-api/concepts/authorization) for information on the different types of API requests.
+\
+\
+##Setup
+- **Google Cloud Platform**
+  - Services account and project
+  - IAM user permissions and API's
+  - Credentials keyfile and ssh client
+  - VM instance
+- **VM Instance**
+  - Anaconda, Docker, Terraform, Spark installation
+  - GCP credentials retrieval
+- **Docker**
+  - Docker build context and volume mapping
+- **Terraform**
+  - Configure GCP provider with credentials
+  - Resource configuration (i.e., storage bucket, dataset)
+\
+\
+## Workflow Orchestration
+- Apache Airflow was used as a workflow orchestrator to manage the tasks of data ingestion, storage, and transformation
+- Tasks were configured using Python and Spark operators and defined in a Directed Acyclic Graphs (DAG)
+-